Fort Ontario: 20th century

+Current use

 Although closed by the U.S. Army after World War II, some of the buildings at Fort Ontario are still used for training by the Army Reserve.

 The restored fort is open to the public as a state historic site.
 It was listed on the National Register of Historic Places in 1970.
 In 2010, Fort Ontario was one of the state-funded historical sites named by Governor David Paterson as being potentially unfunded because of the budget crisis faced by New York State.
 In response, many of the citizens of Oswego and students of the State University of New York at Oswego have joined together in support of the historical site.

-Fort Ontario was built with two other forts in the period, Fort George and Fort Oswego.
+The Safe Haven Holocaust Refugee Shelter Museum operates in a building south of the fort.

 Description

 The present fortifications are built on a pentagonal plan with five bastions, similar to the layout of Fort Jackson, Louisiana.
 It was designed for heavy cannon mounted en barbette (i.e. in the open firing over the parapet), but howitzers were mounted in casemates built into the ramparts of the bastions.
 The stone-faced scarp walls of the bastions were also pierced with loopholes for rifle fire, which are of varying design, reflecting the preferences of the different engineers overseeing the construction.
 Originally, a ravelin protected the side of the fort facing Lake Ontario and mounted further heavy guns.

 The current layout of the fort includes Officer Quarters #1, the Powder Magazine, the Enlisted Men's Barracks, the Storehouse, and Officer Quarters #2.
 There are also two guardhouses by the entrance of the tunnel to the main entrance.